This section reviews the bifacial modeling capabilities of pvlib-python.

 pvlib-python provides two groups of functions for estimating front and back irradiance:

-1. a wrapper for convenient use of the pvfactors package:
+1. a wrapper for convenient use of the pvfactors model:

-The pvfactors package calculates incident irradiance on the front and back surfaces of an array. pvfactors uses a 2D geometry which assumes that the array is made up of long, regular rows.
-Irradiance is calculated in the middle of a row; end-of-row effects are not included. pvfactors can model arrays in fixed racking or on single-axis trackers.
+The pvfactors model calculates incident irradiance on the front and back surfaces of an array. pvfactors uses a 2D geometry which assumes that the array is made up of long, regular rows.
+Irradiance is calculated in the middle of a row; end-of-row effects are not included. pvfactors can model arrays in fixed racking or on single-axis trackers with a user-configurable number of rows.

 The “infinite sheds” model is a 2-dimensional model of irradiance on the front and rear surfaces of a PV array.
 The model assumes that the array comprises parallel, equally spaced rows (sheds) and calculates irradiance in the middle of a shed which is far from the front and back rows of the array.
 Sheds are assumed to be long enough that end-of-row effects can be neglected.
 Rows can be at fixed tilt or on single-axis trackers.
 The ground is assumed to be horizontal and level, and the array is mounted at a fixed height above the ground.